 Unfortunately, the DNS was not designed with security in mind, so it can be exploited relatively easily by cyber criminals.
 Even worse, because it’s always on and running in the background, many organizations have effectively left the door wide open to multiple threats: from malware and phishing to covert data theft.

 The good news is that because of its central role in your internet infrastructure, the DNS also offers a great opportunity to detect and block threats before they’ve had a chance to impact the organization.
 Nominet brings decades of security experience to bear with its NTX platform, offering protection from command-and-control malware, phishing, botnets, cryptomining, data exfiltration and much more.
 It does this by monitoring outbound DNS traffic in real time and instantly detecting single malicious packets hidden inside vast quantities of legitimate enterprise data.

 The end result?
 Industry leading DNS-based security that can reduce financial and reputational risk, ensure patients and their data are safe and keep regulators happy.

-Our whitepaper examines why Healthcare Organisations suffer a far higher proportion of attacks than companies in other sectors and quantifies the specific problems facing the healthcare sector in the US.
+Our whitepaper examines why healthcare organisations suffer a far higher proportion of attacks than companies in other sectors and quantifies the specific problems facing the healthcare sector.